 The patterns of influence differ between country, industry and with the size of the business: most buyers in finance say that analysts influence a majority of their purchasing, compared to a quarter of those in manufacturing.

-However, over surveys of analysts show that most providers of technology-driven solutions either fail to communicate with analysts effectively, or they are wasting most of their analyst relations effort on uninfluential analysts.
-By tracking their progress and developing their capacities, Lighthouse helps its client to transform analyst relations.
+However, surveys of analysts show that most providers of technology-driven solutions either fail to communicate with analysts effectively, or they are wasting most of their analyst relations effort on uninfluential analysts.
+By tracking their progress and developing their capacities, we helps clients to transform analyst relations.
 By meeting the real needs of analysts who most influence buyers, our clients turn AR from a cost into a profit generator.

-Analyst relations is not about attempting to buy your way into the analysts’ favor.
-Lighthouse helps business to focus on increasing their mindshare and reputation with analysts.
+Analyst relations is not about attempting to buy your way into the analysts’ favour.
+We help the business to focus on increasing their mindshare and reputation with analysts.
 Our clients arm their salespeople to close deals and respond to changes in analyst opinion.
 We identify and rank the most influential analysts worldwide, to help clients to balance their resources between the largest US-based analyst firms and influential firms from other countries.

 Advisory analysts are the make or break influencer.